 What It's About: Bassam Aramin is Palestinian.
 Rami Elhanan is Israeli.
 They inhabit a world of intractable conflict that colors every aspect of their daily lives, from the roads they are allowed to take to the schools their daughters, Abir and Smadar, each attend.
 Theirs is a life in which children from both sides of the wall throw stones at one another...Publication Date: February 25, 2020

-Almost everything about Wallace is at odds with the Midwestern university town where he is working uneasily toward a biochem degree...Publication Date: February 18, 2020
+Almost everything about Wallace is at odds with the Midwestern university town where he is working uneasily toward a biochem degree.
+An introverted young man from Alabama, black and queer, he has left behind his family without escaping the long shadows of his childhood...Publication Date: February 18, 2020

-Micah Mortimer is a creature of habit.
-A self-employed tech expert, superintendent of his Baltimore apartment building, cautious to a fault behind the steering wheel, he seems content leading a steady, circumscribed life...Publication Date: April 7, 2020
+What It's About: Micah Mortimer is a creature of habit.
+A self-employed tech expert, superintendent of his Baltimore apartment building seems content leading a steady, circumscribed life.
+But one day his routines are blown apart when his woman friend tells him she's facing eviction, and a teenager shows up at Micah's door claiming to be his son...Publication Date: April 7, 2020

 What It's About: Rachel and Eliza are hoping to have a baby.
 The couple spend many happy evenings together planning for the future.